nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 ## Description And Background

-The dataset provided for the project have the similar features as that to U.S.Small Business Administration(SBA).
+The Dataset provided for the project have the similar features as that to U.S.Small Business Administration(SBA).

 ## About SBA